-The package CARAT refers to classification and regression training.
-The task of this CARAT package is to integrate the training and prediction of a model.
+The package CARET refers to classification and regression training.
+The task of this CARET package is to integrate the training and prediction of a model.
 It is one of the best packages of R for machine learning as well as data science.

-The parameters can be searched by the integration of several functions to calculate the overall performance of a given model by using the grid search method of this package.
+The parameters can be searched by integrating several functions to calculate the overall performance of a given model by using the grid search method of this package.
 After successful completion of all trials, the grid search finally finds the best combinations.

-After installation of this package, the developer can run names (getModelInfo()) to see the 217 possible functions which can be run through only one function.
-For building a predictive model, the CARAT package uses a train() function.
+After installing this package, the developer can run names (getModelInfo()) to see the 217 possible functions that can be run through only one function.
+For building a predictive model, the CARET package uses a train() function.
 The syntax of this function:

 train(formula, data, method)